AdaCore/spark2014/docs/ug/usage.rst

 the call to |GNATprove|.
 Using the option ``--limit-subp=`` one can limit proofs to a subprogram declared in a particular file at a particular line.

-By default, gnatprove avoids recompiling/reproving unchanged files, on a per-unit basis.
+By default, |GNATprove| avoids recompiling/reproving unchanged files, on a per-unit basis.
 This mechanism can be disabled with the option ``-f``.

 Output